AtharvaPadhye/Recon/README.md

 Cases API.

 1. Start the backend API as described above.
-2. Open `frontend/index.html` in your web browser.
+2. Navigate to `http://localhost:8000/` in your web browser.

 From the page you can create, edit and delete cases.
 The frontend expects the backend to be available at `http://localhost:8000`.